Nicolas Hodges: Rebecca Saunders

 Rebecca Saunders and Hodges first met at Darmstadt in 2000.
 Hodges took part in the premiere of Chroma at Tate Modern in 2003.
 Saunders wrote the double concerto Miniata for Hodges, and subsequently Crimson for solo piano, Choler for two pianos (premiered and recorded with Rolf Hind), Shadow for solo piano, which was part of Hodges' Studies project.
 She has also composed a major trio entitled That Time for Trio Accanto, with Hodges at the piano.

 In 2019, it was announced that the tenth Roche Commission would go to Rebecca Saunders.
 The resulting piano concerto to an utterance was premiered by Hodges with the Lucerne Festival Contemporary Orchestra under Enno Poppe in the Lucerne Festival on 4 September 2021.

 Salvatore Sciarrino

 Pietro Misuraca has described Hodges as "currently [Sciarrino's] favourite pianist".
 Sciarrino himself wrote of Hodges:

 Hodges premiered Notturno No. 3, Notturno No. 4, Due Notturni Crudeli, and the piano concerto Il clima dopo Harry Partch.

 Personal life

 Nicolas Hodges is married with four children.

 He has confessed to being "a terrible record collector".
 He was a named supporter of the restoration by Arrow Films of Walerian Borowczyk's film Goto, l'île d'amour.
+In 2019, Hodges was diagnosed with Parkinson's disease.